Integration on the Surreals: Introduction

-The definitions of the extension operator $\mathsf{E}$ and corresponding antidifferentiation operator $\mathsf{A}_{\bf No}$ given below are \emph{not} genetic in Conway's sense (see Footnote \ref{f1}).
-Unlike Norton's aforementioned definition, however, which was found to be intensional \cite[page 228]{CO2}, ours are shown to depend solely on the values of the functions involved.
-We obtain $\mathsf{A}_{\bf No}f$ from one of the extensions $\mathsf{E}F$ of the antiderivative $F$ of $f$; of course $\mathsf{A}_{\bf No}$ is merely defined up to a constant $C$, and $C$ has to be chosen carefully.
-In fact, the most delicate part of the construction is calculating, for each $f$, the value of $C=C(f)$ that makes $\mathsf{A}_{\bf No}$ linear.\footnote{It is worth noting that our choice of $C$ corresponds to integrating from $\infty$ using a definition that generalizes the Hadamard finite part integral.}
+given below are \emph{not} genetic in Conway's sense (see Footnote \ref{f1}).
+However, unlike Norton's aforementioned definition of integration which was found to be intensional \cite[page 228]{CO2}, ours are shown to depend solely on the values of the functions involved. $\mathsf{A}_{\bf No}$ is defined making use of an antidifferentiation operator $\mathsf{A}$ on $\mathbb{T}_\mathcal{R}$, which in turn is defined using an antidifferentiation operator $\mathsf{A}_{\mathbb{T}}$ on the exponential ordered field ${\mathbb{T}}$ of transseries (Proposition \ref{DMM1}). $\mathsf{A}$ has the property: for real $f$ the restriction to reals of $\mathsf{A}f$ has limit zero at $\infty$ whenever the limit exists.
+This can be viewed as the natural condition for an integral with an endpoint at $\infty$.